porrasm/tsoha-2019/README.md

 ## About

 ReadIt Forum is an online forum inspired by Reddit.
 Users can create threads, post comments and like/dislike posts and comments.
+Created for tsoha-2019 course.

 ## Links